 How to Plant Fall Bulbs

-Yay!
 It's time for some fall planting!
-Why do we plant these in the fall versus the spring?
-The cooler weather allows spring bloomers to winter over which is an essential process that is needed for fall bulbs in order for them to Bloom in the spring!
-Also, the colder weather in the fall helps to make a more enjoyable experience when working outside in the garden versus planting them under scolding hot sun.
+Why do we plant certain bulbs in the fall versus the spring?
+The cooler weather allows spring bloomers to winter over, which is an essential process!
+Enjoy the cooler weather when working outside in the garden once past the scalding hot sun of summertime.

 How to Plant Fall Bulbs

-Yay!
 It's time for some fall planting!
-Why do we plant these in the fall versus the spring?
-The cooler weather allows spring bloomers to winter over which is an essential process that is needed for fall bulbs in order for them to Bloom in the spring!
-Also, the colder weather in the fall helps to make a more enjoyable experience when working outside in the garden versus planting them under scolding hot sun.
+Why do we plant certain bulbs in the fall versus the spring?
+The cooler weather allows spring bloomers to winter over, which is an essential process!
+Enjoy the cooler weather when working outside in the garden once past the scalding hot sun of summertime.

-Fall bulbs are to be planted as soon as the ground is cool and once the evening temperatures range from about 5 to 10°C for about 6 to 8 weeks before the ground freezes over.
-If you have already purchased your bulbs and you’re waiting for the proper time to plant them just make sure that you saw them in a cool, dry place so that they stay fresh.
+Fall bulbs are to be planted as soon as the ground is cool and once the evening temperatures range from about 5 to 10°C for 6 to 8 weeks before the ground freezes over.
+If you have already purchased your bulbs and you’re waiting for the right time to plant, store them in a cool, dry place so that they stay fresh.

-You can essentially plant them anywhere in your garden as long as you have well draining soil.
-We always say that “bulbs don’t like wet feet” so make sure you’re avoiding areas where water collects, such as bottoms of hills or ditches.
+You can essentially plant fall bulbs anywhere in your garden, as long as you have well draining soil!
+We always say that “bulbs don’t like wet feet,” so make sure you’re avoiding areas where water collects, such as bottoms of hills or ditches.

-OK, so we got our bulbs planted we filled the hole with soil and we’ve lightly padded (not packed it as we don’t wanna suffocate them) we just want to put them to bed gently.
+Okay, so we got our bulbs planted, we filled the hole with soil and we’ve lightly padded the soil — not packed!
+We don’t want to suffocate them — we just want to put them to bed gently.
 Water them once to make sure the root growth is active and that you are filling any air holes.
-You don’t have to water them continuously unless you are somewhere where you don’t get great rain fall!
+You don’t have to water them continuously unless you are somewhere where you don’t get great rainfall this time of year!

 How to Plant Fall Bulbs